rawan-log/rawan-log/README.md

 ## Hi there 👋
-My name is Rawan, a student at FCAI (AKA Capital universty) in Egypt.
+My name is Rawan, a Computer Science student at FCAI-HU (AKA Capital Universty).

 <!--
 **rawan-log/rawan-log** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.